 The second, third, and fourth installments of estimated tax and estimated MTA surcharge are due on the fifteenth day of the sixth, ninth, and twelfth months of your tax year.
-The amount of each installment is 33/3% of the estimated tax less the MFI.
-However, corporations that are not large corporations are allowed to make second, third, and fourth installments so that each of those installments is 33/3% of 91% of the estimated tax less the MFI.
+The amount of each installment is 331/3% of the estimated tax less the MFI.
+However, corporations that are not large corporations are allowed to make second, third, and fourth installments so that each of those installments is 331/3% of 91% of the estimated tax less the MFI.
 The estimated tax is the tax, less allowable credits, shown on the return for the year for which the estimated tax payments were made (or if no return was filed, the tax for that year) unless an exception applies.
 This amount is referred to in this form as the current year amount.

 Where you use either exception number 1 or 2 under Who must file to reduce the amount of a second, third, or fourth installment that would otherwise be due, the reduction must be recaptured by increasing the amount of the next installment by the amount of the reduction when the next installment is either an amount determined without using an exception, or an amount determined using exception number 3 or 4 under Who must file.
 Subsequent installments must be increased to the extent that the reduction has not previously been recaptured.
+Schedule A, Part 3 will compute this recapture for you.